top of page

 Yosemite completely blew us away...
 The towering granite cliffs, waterfalls, and the sheer size of the valley were more breathtaking than any photo could ever show.

-One of our favorite adventures was biking with the kids all the way up to Mirror Lake.
+Among a few beautiful trails, we hiked the one that leads to the Grizzly Giant, a famous giant sequoia located in Mariposa Grove, near Wawona, in the southern part of Yosemite NP.
+Another favorite adventure was biking with the kids all the way up to Mirror Lake.
 The path was peaceful and beautiful, and once we arrived, we waded across the lake—freezing cold, but so much fun.
 The kids laughed and shrieked as they crossed.
 Back at Upper Pines, there was a little stream running near our campsite, and it quickly became our go-to spot for afternoon play.
 We spent hours skipping rocks, dipping our feet, and cooling off in the clear, icy water.
 After long days of hiking and biking, it was the perfect way to unwind.
-Evenings were cozy—dinner outside, stories under the stars, and the smell of campfire smoke clinging to everyone’s clothes.

-Next, we made our way to Kings Canyon and Sequoia National Parks and settled in at Azalea Campground for three nights.
+Next, we made our way to Kings Canyon and Sequoia National Park and settled in at Azalea Campground for three nights.
 The moment we stepped out of the RV, we were greeted by the most incredible scent of pine trees—sharp and clean.
 The campground felt more secluded, surrounded by thick woods and shaded trails, which gave us a true sense of being tucked away in nature.
-We explored the groves of giant sequoias, took quiet walks through the forest, and just breathed in the stillness.
+This campground was even further unplugged to anything.
+We took the easy trail to see General Grant Tree, the second-largest living sequoia.
+The loop also shows off the surrounding Grant Grove and connects back to the campground via the North Grove or Sunset trails.
+Exploring the groves of giant sequoias, taking quiet walks through the forest, and just breathing in the stillness were pure magic.
 The size of the trees is hard to describe—ancient and enormous, they made us feel like tiny visitors in a much older world.

 From there, we drove deeper into Sequoia National Forest, where we camped for 2 more nights.
 This part of the trip was slower-paced and more relaxing.
 With fewer crowds, it was easier to take things at our own rhythm.